npranto/regexer/README.md

 - [Webpack](https://webpack.js.org/) - For module bundling and generating distributing assets
 - [ESLint](https://eslint.org/) - To lint source code for better readability, syntax consistency and proper formatting
 - [CircleCI](https://circleci.com/) - Continuous integration middleware to verify incremental builds are always passing

+## Sources

+Lot of different resources came in super handy and useful in turning Regexer into reality.
+Here are just a few highlights:

+- [Regular Expression Library](http://www.regexlib.com/) - the Internet's first Regular Expression Library
+- [8 Regular Expressions You Should Know](https://code.tutsplus.com/tutorials/8-regular-expressions-you-should-know--net-6149) - an article, a tutorial of common regular expressions
+- Regular Expressions Cookbook, 2nd Edition by Jan Goyvaerts and Steven Levithan

 ## Support